lydianish-phd/robust-embeddings/README.md

-│   ├── rolaser/   # SLURM scripts for RoLASER training and experiments │   ├── rosonar/   # SLURM scripts for RoSONAR training and experiments │   └── mining/    # SLURM scripts for RoLASER bitext mining experiments; unfinished ├── img/           # figures used in the README
+│   ├── rolaser/   # SLURM scripts for RoLASER training and experiments │   ├── rosonar/   # SLURM scripts for RoSONAR training and experiments │   └── mining/    # SLURM scripts for RoLASER bitext mining experiments; unfinished ├── img/           # Figures used in the README
 ├── .gitignore
 └── README.md
 ```